Oasis (spa): History

 Oasis Day Spa was founded in 1998 by Bruce Schoenberg.
-Bruce spent over 20 years in the event marketing and trade show industry.
+Schoenberg spent over 20 years in the event marketing and trade show industry.

-When starting the business, Bruce noticed that many spas were only offering massage and skin care services.
+When starting the business, Schoenberg noticed that many spas were only offering massage and skin care services.
 However, practice of spa-going dates back thousands of years to when people would visit “the waters” for healing.
-Bruce wanted Oasis to be a true “spa,” and thus decided to make water-based treatments a focal point of his business.
+Schoenberg wanted Oasis to be a true “spa,” and thus decided to make water-based treatments a focal point of his business.

-Opening just a year after Bliss (spa), Oasis has since expanded to two new locations, and currently employs over 100 people.
+Opening just a year after Bliss, Oasis has since expanded to two new locations, and currently employs over 100 people.

 JetBlue

 In December 2004, Oasis partnered with JetBlue and opened a location in their terminal at John F. Kennedy Airport.
-When JetBlue moved to their new location in Terminal 5, Bruce decided not to continue the relationship.
+When JetBlue moved to their new location in Terminal 5, Schoenberg decided not to continue the relationship.

 Oasis Westchester

-On November 21, 2008, Bruce opened an Oasis location in the town of Dobbs Ferry, located in Westchester County, NY.
-The spa offers the same services as the New York City location, plus the addition of outdoor massages.
+On November 21, 2008, Schoenberg opened an Oasis location in the town of Dobbs Ferry, located in Westchester County, NY.